 This little 8" oscillating fan, 'Trail Blazer', was made by the AC Gilbert Co., of Erector Set fame.
 It was made in the early 1920's and is single speed.

 This is a Model 79648 AK.
 It is a 16" fan using Improved Parker blades.
 It is also a 79-series fan.
 Emerson Model number encode certain features of the fan: 79 is the series, 6 is the frequency in tens of cycles, 4 is the number of blades, and 8 is the radius of the blades in inches, and the AK denotes the motor type and finish.
 It was made in 1938.
 Nearly all Emerson fans made from the 1920's to the 1970's will have a date code on the lower right corner of the name tag.
 By adding 20 to this number, you will be able to determine the date the fan was made.
 In this case, adding 20 to 18 gives 38, hence 1938.
-Emerson fans are legendary for their longevity and reliability, and this fan is no exception.
-It uses Emerson's unique hollow stationary shaft single bearing.
-The fan blade hub screws onto the rotor, which rotates on this hollow shaft, which is filled with oil from the single oil port on the fan's back.
-A system of spiral grooves, rotating spiral spring, and scraper pump the oil form front to back.
-It is a truly amazing design, and it is quite rare to find an Emerson fan with worn bearings.
 The motor is a permanent split capacitor (PSC) type, and is very efficient and runs very cool.
 I put Emerson fans at the top of my list with Hunter & Robbins & Myer fans for daily runners.
 If oiled once a year, they will outlive many generations of owners.

-This overlapping-blade 12" Emerson 77646-AN was made in 1947.
-It features wide, overlapping aluminum blades and a brown crackle finish that was popular at the time.
+This overlapping-blade 12" Emerson 77646-AL was made in 1946.
+It features wide, overlapping aluminum blades and a durable, traditional black enamel finish with black lacquered blades.
 The postwar 77 series fans are considered by many collectors to be the pinnacle of desk fan development for their many outstanding features, such as variable oscillation, quiet air delivery, styling, durability, and efficiency unmatched by fans made new even today.
 The fan uses a 4-pole PSC-type motor with Emerson's unique single bearing design and runs very cool and efficient.
 This particular fan can be run on high for days on end and the motor will be felt to be barely above room temperature.
-The fan in the photo lacks wires because at the time the photo was taken they had been removed for replacement.
+The wiring on the fan is original factory wiring.

 The 79648-AU pictured here was made in 1949.
 It is a 16" fan and uses Improved Parker blades.
 Like the 1942 79-series fan shown previously, this fan has a 6-pole shaded pole motor, making it a lower-cost model than those with the PSC motors.
 The fan still uses the single-bearing design for which Emerson fan motors are famous.

 This 77648-SO was made in 1955.
-It features wide, 25-degree pitched blades which overlap slightly, making the fan very quiet while still moving a volume of air.
+It also features wide, 25-degree pitched blades which overlap slightly, making the fan very quiet while still moving a volume of air.
 This fan uses Emerson's famous hollow stationary shaft bearing like the other Emerson fans shown on this page.
 The motor is a 6-pole PSC (permanent split capacitor) type and will run many days on end without trouble or heating.
 This fan makes much less use of cast iron than the other Emerson fans on this page.
 The base is aluminum, as is the oscillator gear box.
 The front motor cover is stamped steel.
 The motor is still cast iron, as is the neck.
 The line cord is original, I think.
 The headwire has been replaced.
 This is probably the quietest running antique fans I own, and the attractive cage, with its distinct design, and the light bronze metallic paint on the rest of the fan certainly makes it attractive as well.

 My first GE fan, a Model 49X612.
 I picked this fan up at the Tulsa flea market in the mid-1990's.
 I don't have any recent photos of it because Doug Roberson of Ewing Electric Motor Co., Stillwater, OK, has had the fan since I dropped it off for repairs in 1998.
 It wasn't a rush job (replacing the head wire), so he said it would be a couple of months!
 Give a Doug a call at 405-372-2078 and ask him if he remembers where it is at!
 Fan has three speeds and oscillates.
 Motor, frame and base are nearly identical to the 55X165 pictured below.

 This 8-inch GE Quiet Fan was made in the early 1930's.
 It is a model 55X165.
 Unlike full-size 12" and 16" GE fans, the 8" uses a quiet motor that does not have the characteristic GE hum.
+The wide, overlapping blade design was patented by GE, and thus, other manufactures selling overlapping blade fans had to do so under license.

 This 12" fan was made in 1937.
 It is a Model 49X491 and was originally made as a Quiet-Fan with wide blades like those on the 55X165 pictured above.
 Sometime along it long life this fan acquired the Vortalex blades you see it with here.
 Vortalex fans came out in 1938, and such fans used the unique blade design you see here, an exclusive GE design.
 I suspect these blades may have been installed by an original owner to "modernize" the fan after the Vortalex models came out.